 Abstract

-Utilising maps to present statistics has been widely used, for centuries.
+Utilising maps to present statistics has been widely used for centuries.
 Connecting the data to the geographical representation of areas that are already familiar.
 It is not enough to be recognisable, if the value of the statistic cannot be seen.
 Cancer outcomes directly relate to the people living within a geographical area.
 In situations where the people are of interest, not the land they live on, it is reasonable to explore views that enhance the communication of the cancer outcomes.
 This has spurred innovations over the previous centuries to enhance the shapes and maps presented to effectively communicate cancer outcomes.

 Disease mapping